Chart Color Schemes

 Mount Eliza has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to impact the area.
-Notable projects include Mount Eliza's Canadian Bay Carpark, Mount Eliza Landfill Capping Rehabilitation Works, Emil Madsen Reserve - East Pavilion in Mount Eliza, and Moondah Mansion Retirement Village.
-The following list provides details on those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely to affect the region.
+Notable ones include Mount Eliza: Canadian Bay Carpark, Mount Eliza Landfill Capping Rehabilitation Works, Mount Eliza: Emil Madsen Reserve - East Pavilion, and Moondah Mansion Retirement Village.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.